homiedopie/beberlei.de/drafts/oop_business_applications__data__context__interaction.rst

 with the boundary to other parts of the system.
 This is actually a step back from EBI and I suggest using EBI pattern in combination with DCI to solve this.

+The largest benefit from DCI (and its self proclaimed goal) is the mapping from the users/customers mental model directly into the code by using Use-Cases and Roles.
+The communication with the customer about behavior can exclusively focus on the current context and its use-case.
+Mapping this behavior to actual data can then be done in a different step.

-The largest benefit from DCI (and its self proclaimed goal) is the simplification of use-cases and reduction of side-effects between different parts of the system.
-This can lead to easier to test code and makes it much easier for junior developers to develop on small and isolated parts of the system.
+This simplification of use-cases and reduction of side-effects between different parts of the system has other benefits: It can lead to easier to test code and makes it much easier for developers to develop on small and isolated parts of the system.

 .. author:: default
 .. categories:: none